bregman-arie/infraform/README.md

 ## Scenarios

 Scenario file is one that ends with `.ifr` or `ifr.j2` suffix.
-It's YAML with the following directives:
+It uses the YAML format with the following directives:

 ```
 description: the description of the scenario